Disclosure: We were invited on this break for the purpose of this review however all opinions are my own.

 The children had a young diners menu to choose from and although they had the option of starters I knew they were really too tired to manage more than a main and dessert so that just had Pasta Bolognese which arrived at the same time as our starters, giving them plenty of time to eat.
 The portion size was really generous and they both really enjoyed it.
 For dessert they had ice cream which was beautifully presented with strawberry sauce around the edge of the bowl and the children both ate it all – and would have licked their bowls clean if given the chance!

 We really enjoyed our meal in the Dining Room restaurant and couldn’t wait to go back there for breakfast the following day.
 Breakfast was a self serve buffet but with an incredible amount of options – cereals, fruit, yogurt, cheese and ham, breads, pastries and a really vast range of cooked options too – including eggs any way you wanted them.

-The children, Hubby and I sampled pretty much the whole of the breakfast range between us and really enjoyed it – especially the pastries!
+The children, Dave and I sampled pretty much the whole of the breakfast range between us and really enjoyed it – especially the pastries!
 I was impressed that they even had a gluten free section, something we haven’t seen at a breakfast buffet before.

 So what was the overall verdict on the Worsley Park Marriott Hotel and Country Club?

 Our stay at Worsley Park Marriott was lovely.
-We all slept really well and weren’t disturbed by any noise – the children slept through and Hubby and I don’t remember waking up through the night either.
+We all slept really well and weren’t disturbed by any noise – the children slept through and Dave and I don’t remember waking up through the night either.
 It would have been nice to spend longer at Worsley Park to make use of their leisure facilities – pool, gym and spa but we didn’t have the time on this visit.
 They also have a 18 hole PGA Championship golf course too so a great place for a relaxing break away.